Application Step 2

 location of The Forest School

-The Forest School will be located in or just outside of Pinewood Forest in Fayetteville, Georgia.
-As part of our inquiry process, we are exploring multiple sites to set the best location.
-We will announce as soon as details are finalized in the next few months.
+The Forest School is located in Pinewood Forest—1065 Hood Road, Fayetteville, Georgia 30214.
+As part of our inquiry process, we are exploring multiple long term sites in Pinewood Forest to set the best location.
+We will announce long term plans as soon as details are finalized.

 next steps to apply